Remarketing — what it is, how it works, benefits, and more.

 Remarketing is a marketing tactic that helps you engage with these past visitors and encourage them to convert.
 But because it’s a paid tactic, you need to prove that remarketing will be a good fit and a worthy investment for your business.

-In this guide, we’ll explain what remarketing is, how it differs from retargeting, and how you can get started with remarketing ads.
+In this article, we’ll explain what remarketing is, how it differs from retargeting, the benefits of remarketing, types of remarketing, and how you can get started with remarketing ads.

 This post will discuss: